My Big Break: Production

 Zierra was extremely affected by the experience and suffered an emotional breakdown.
 He destroyed all copies of Carving Out Our Name, left Hollywood, and cut ties with everyone he had known there, including his former roommates.

-Years later, Zierra decided to take the original footage out of storage and begin editing another film that would include his own experience making Carving.
+Years later, Zierra decided to take the original footage out of storage and begin editing another film that would include his own experience making Carving Out Our Name.
 By this time, editing a film had become much more cost effective because of the introduction of the user friendly and affordable non-linear editing system Final Cut Pro.
 Still, starting the film over from the 200+ hours was a massive undertaking.
-Whereas Carving focused on the success of the actors and their personal relationships, the new film, My Big Break, focuses on the ups and downs of the film business and how fame – or the lack thereof – affected all of them.
-Alex Ebert, one of the executive producers of "Carving Out Our Name" contributed to My Big Break by composing music for the film.
+Whereas Carving Out Our Name focused on the success of the actors and their personal relationships, the new film, My Big Break, focuses on the ups and downs of the film business and how fame – or the lack thereof – affected all of them.
+Alex Ebert, one of the executive producers of Carving Out Our Name, contributed to My Big Break by composing music for the film.
 Ebert subsequently won a Golden Globe for Best Original Score in 2014 for All Is Lost starring Robert Redford.

 After contacting his former roommates, Zierra shot an update with Lindberg, Rowe and Fawcett, each of whom had gone through disappointments and setbacks in the film business.
-Despite Zierra's repeated attempts, Bentley wasn't willing to see him and communicated only through text messages.
-Bentley was reputed to be struggling with severe drug addiction but Zierra couldn't verify this.
+Despite Zierra's repeated attempts, Bentley was unwilling to see him and communicated only through text messages.

 Zierra ended up re-editing My Big Break numerous times.
 During the process he once again found himself dealing with the emotional impact of delving deeply into the story and had to put the film aside for periods of time.
 The ending of the film proved particularly difficult to lock down because the unresolved tensions between him and Bentley required him to construct Bentley's "update" in ways that never fully satisfied him.

 In 2010, Bentley came forward and admitted to the press that his sudden rise to fame had sent him into a spiral of drug addiction from which he was now recovering.
 Zierra felt that the story finally had closure.
 He cut an ending that he was satisfied with and completed the documentary.
 From start to finish, My Big Break took 15 years to finish.